AnimeshKumarSingh0606/News-App-/README.md

 # News-App-
-A news mobile application developed in flutter.
+A news mobile application developed in flutter using the news API to fetch the latest news into the Application .